mezo-org/musd/docs/README.md

 ### Stability Pool

 The Stability Pool provides a mechanism to socialize liquidations.
-Users deposit mUSD into the pool, and the stability pool has first priority to provide mUSD to liquidate troves and seize collateral.
+Users deposit MUSD into the pool, and the stability pool has first priority to provide MUSD to liquidate troves and seize collateral.

 In effect, the Stability Pool is buying BTC at a discount from liquidated troves.
-If a trove has $10000 in debt backed by $11000 worth of BTC, then when that trove is liquidated, the pool loses $10000 mUSD and gains $10,945 worth of BTC.
+If a trove has $10000 in debt backed by $11000 worth of BTC, then when that trove is liquidated, the pool loses $10000 MUSD and gains $10,945 worth of BTC.
 In effect, they were able to buy $10945 worth of BTC for $10000 which is a ~9% discount.

-Users own shares of the pool, and when they exit the pool, they withdraw both their mUSD and their share of seized BTC.
+Users own shares of the pool, and when they exit the pool, they withdraw both their MUSD and their share of seized BTC.

-For example, say that the pool currently has $20000 mUSD.
-A user deposits $5000 mUSD.
+For example, say that the pool currently has $20000 MUSD.
+A user deposits $5000 MUSD.
 They would own 5000 shares out of 25000 shares.
-Later, the pool burns $3000 mUSD and seizes $3270 worth of BTC and the user decides to exit.
-The pool still has 25000 shares, but now has $22000 mUSD and $3270 BTC.
-The user withdraws `5000 / 25000 * $22000 = $4400` mUSD and `5000 / 25000 * $3270 = $654` worth of BTC.
+Later, the pool burns $3000 MUSD and seizes $3270 worth of BTC and the user decides to exit.
+The pool still has 25000 shares, but now has $22000 MUSD and $3270 BTC.
+The user withdraws `5000 / 25000 * $22000 = $4400` MUSD and `5000 / 25000 * $3270 = $654` worth of BTC.

-The Stability pool is seeded by a bootstrap loan given to governance. $100m mUSD is minted against future fees, and the `PCV` contract assumes $100m of debt.
-That $100m mUSD is deposited directly into the Stability Pool.
+The Stability pool is seeded by a bootstrap loan given to governance. $100m MUSD is minted against future fees, and the `PCV` contract assumes $100m of debt.
+That $100m MUSD is deposited directly into the Stability Pool.
 50% of all [protocol fees](#fees) are burned to incrementally pay off this bootstrap loan.

 ### Redemptions

-A user may call `TroveManager.redeemCollateral` to burn mUSD to obtain BTC, $1 for $1 worth (minus the redemption fee).
+A user may call `TroveManager.redeemCollateral` to burn MUSD to obtain BTC, $1 for $1 worth (minus the redemption fee).
 This is the main mechanism [maintaining the peg](#maintaining-the-peg).

 The trove with the lowest collateral ratio (but above the 110% liquidation threshold) has an equivalent amount of debt canceled, and then their BTC is trasferred to the redeeming user.
 This has a net effect of _raising_ their collateral ratio.